 There will be 4 empirical data sets that as a class you will generate by answering survey questions.
 Individually you will be responsible for analyzing, graphically depicting and discussing the importance of the data as it impacts development.
 Each empirical data set will be worth 25 points.
 These papers should be typed, double spaced, written in 3rd person, in complete sentences and cited correctly.
 Students would benefit from learning to make graphs in Word, but you may hand draw the graphs.
 Late papers will lose 20 percentage points and will not be accepted later than 1 week after the due date.
+Papers that are turned in 7 days early can earn 5 bonus points.
 Due dates listed on calendar.
 Always put your section on every paper submitted.

 There will be three Observations papers each will be worth 100 points.
 One observation paper from each pair: either infancy or toddlerhood (ch.
 4, 5 & 6), either early childhood (ch.
 7 & 8) or middle childhood (ch.
 9 & 10), either adolescence (ch.
 11 & 12) or early adulthood (ch.
 13 & 14), and either middle adulthood (ch.
 15 & 16) or late adulthood (ch.
 17 & 18).
+The observation paper will correspond to the age periods and chapters we are currently discussing in class.
 If you write all 4 papers, I will only count the 3 highest scores toward your total points.
 These papers should be typed, double spaced, written in 3rd person, in complete sentences and cited correctly.
 Late papers will lose 20 percentage points and will not be accepted later than 1 week after the due date.
+Papers that are turned in 7 days early can earn 5 bonus points.
 Due dates listed on calendar.
 Always put your section on every paper submitted.